DeanHazineh/DFlat-tensorflow/readme.md

 - Lastly, we are also considering a port of the package to Pytorch which has now become the dominant ML framework.
 At that time, DFlat on tensorflow will still be available but will no longer be updated.

 ## Credits and Acknowledgements:
-If you utilize DFlat or included data sets for your own work, please cite it by clicking the github citation link on the right or by copying:
+If you utilize DFlat or included data sets for your own work, please cite it by copying:

 ```
 @INPROCEEDINGS{Hazineh2023,